 Once she opened The Coffey Firm in 2000, it was within a quick two years that she branched out into Dallas.
-Loving everything Dallas has to offer, she lives in Dallas (as well as Ft.
-Worth in Tarrant County) and has done so for years.
+Loving everything Dallas has to offer, she lives in Dallas (as well as Fort Worth in Tarrant County) and has done so for years.
 She spends half her week in Dallas and half in Tarrant County on a regular basis.
 Mimi loves being a Dallas County criminal defense lawyer and DWI defense attorney in Dallas County.

 Here are Mimi’s tips on Dallas County criminal cases:

 Dallas County is very efficient.
 For example, courts understand that Dallas County criminal defense lawyers take care of business.
 The misdemeanor courts generally do not require defendants to show up to every single court date if they have a lawyer.
 In other words, the courts are very respectful of people’s time.
 The courts don’t punish people by making them take numerous days off work that are not necessary.

 Dallas judges are very available.
 Even if they are not in trial, judges are generally very available both mornings and afternoons for Dallas County criminal defense lawyers to handle court business.

 The scheduling of Dallas court dates is very effective.
 Generally speaking, the lawyers have a choice of available dates to choose from.
 When these dates have conflicts, most court coordinators will vary this to accommodate one’s schedule.

 There are many side rooms at the Frank Crowley Courts Building.
 These are very convenient for discussing private matters.